Lanyard: Safety strap

-Lanyards are also often attached to dead man's switches or "kill switches" on dangerous machinery, such as large industrial cutting or slicing machines; on vehicles, such as jet-skis or trains; and on exercise treadmills, so that if the operator suddenly becomes incapacitated, their fall will pull on the lanyard attached to their wrist, which will then pull the switch to immediately stop the machine or vehicle.
+Lanyards are also often attached to dead man's switches or "kill switches" on dangerous machinery, such as large industrial cutting or slicing machines, vehicles, jet-skis or trains, and exercise treadmills, so that if the operator suddenly becomes incapacitated, their fall will pull on the lanyard attached to their wrist, which will then pull the switch to immediately stop the machine or vehicle.

 Some law enforcement officers and members of the military utilise specialised lanyards to keep sidearms from falling to the ground during missions.

 Many ID card lanyards have a built-in feature known as a "breakaway" closure.
 Breakaway lanyards release when pulled or when pressure is applied.
 This prevents choking or hanging.
-Lanyards with a breakaway feature are most often used in hospitals and healthcare clinics, schools, nursing homes, child care facilities, or factories that require employees to operate machinery.
+Lanyards with a breakaway feature are most often used in hospitals and healthcare clinics, schools, nursing homes, child care facilities, and factories that require employees to operate machinery.

 Lineman lanyards

-Lineman lanyards are used by lineman utility and other workers to prevent falls, although similar straps are also used recreationally by mountain climbers.
+Lineman lanyards are used by lineworker utility and other workers to prevent falls, although similar straps are also used recreationally by mountain climbers.
 This type of lanyard will have a section of heavy-duty nylon strapping attached to a metal ring or carabiner which tightens around an attachment point.
 The strap may be a fixed length or adjustable, and will attach to the wearer to support them against a fixed object or pole.

 Uniform accessories

 Certain lanyards are still worn on uniforms as decorations similar to an aiguillette or fourragère.
 Among these are the Orange Lanyard in the Military William Order of the Netherlands and the German Armed Forces Badge of Marksmanship.

 A white lanyard has formed part of the uniform of Britain's Royal Artillery (RA) since the end of the 19th century.
 Originally a simple cord carrying a fuse key, the braided and whitened lanyard became the recognised distinction of a Gunner.
 The distinction was extended to women of the Auxiliary Territorial Service attached to RA units during World War II.
-Certain battalions descended from the Durham Light Infantry wore green lanyards to denote their past links with the regiment, whose uniform had a dark green Facing colour from 1903 onwards.
+Certain battalions descended from the Durham Light Infantry wore green lanyards to denote their past links with the regiment, whose uniform had a dark green facing colour from 1903 onwards.

-Royal Naval Rating wear a white lanyard when dressed in No 1 uniform, the origin of the lanyard was to carry a pouch of gunpowder for the cannon.
+Royal Naval Rating wear a white lanyard when dressed in No. 1 uniform, the origin of the lanyard was to carry a pouch of gunpowder for the cannon.